ember-intl/ember-intl/packages/ember-intl-lint/docs/lint-rules/no-inconsistent-messages.md

 ## Why use it?

-The rule finds translation keys whose message is "inconsistent" across the translation files (yours).
+The rule finds translation keys whose message is "inconsistent" across locales.

 A message is consistent if it meets these conditions:

-- If a translation file has the key, the message uses the same set of ICU arguments.
+- If a locale has the key, the message uses the same set of ICU arguments.
-- Every translation file defines the key.
+- Every locale defines the key.

 ## Options for `lintRules`